mailgun/documentation/source/user_manual.rst

 Mailgun allows you to store predefined templates via :ref:`Template API <api-templates>` and use them to send messages via :ref:`sending api <api-sending-messages>` just providing template name.
 Don't be confused with :ref:`Template Variables <template-variables>` as **Templating** works independently.

-Mailgun's templates uses the very popular template engine `handlebars`_  (Only v3.0 is supported right now).
+Mailgun's templates uses a fork of the very popular template engine `handlebars`_.
 To provide values for substitution you have to use :ref:`Attaching Data to Messages <manual-customdata>`.
 Let's see how to send a message using the template feature:

 First of all a template has to be stored: